 That fateful night is just one of the cutter’s hundreds of critical missions powered by Fairbanks Morse engines.
 For her years of service and superior performance, cutter Munro has received numerous awards, including the Coast Guard Unit Meritorious Commendation, the Coast Guard’s Unit Commendation and Citations, the 2012 PACAREA major caliber gunnery award, and the Coast Guard’s Special Operations Service Ribbon.

-The Coast Guard Cutter Munro returned home to Kodiak, Alaska, from its final patrol on March 17, 2021 and is expected to be transferred to the Vietnam Coast Guard later this year.
+The Coast Guard Cutter Munro returned home to Kodiak, Alaska, from its final patrol on March 17, 2021 and is expected to be transferred to Sri Lanka later this year.

 Like the USCGC Munro motto, Fairbanks Morse honors the past and will proudly deliver another half-century (or longer) of world-class service to the U.S. Coast Guard and U.S. Navy.